SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 A: No, as the presets were created for a specific model format.
 The 13B model format (Fairseq Dense) does not match the 6B model format (GPT-J-6B).
 Thus, the effect will not be the same, even though the presets will work even on unsuitable model formats.

 Q: What is a model format?<br>
-A: This is the designation of the initial model, which was used to create other models.
-For example, the Fairseq Dense was used as the initial model to train all other 13B models in KoboldAI, GPT-J-6B to train 6B models and GPT-Neo-2.7B to train all the 2.7B models.
+A: These are the names of the generic models that were used to create other models.
+For example, the untuned Fairseq Dense model was used to create the Janeway and Shinen models, and the untuned OPT for the Nerys and Erebus.
+For more information on the technical characteristics of specific model formats, see the corresponding documentation.
+It can be found on the original models page of the Huggingface website, or you can do a web search.

 Q: Can I create a settings preset?<br>
 A: Yes, you can.
 Settings presets are created by changing the value of settings, turning them off or on, and changing the samplers order.
 To get your settings preset into the list of original presets created for KoboldAI, write to the appropriate channel in Discord, making sure to include the name and description of the preset.